petermatyas/ESP32-28-Inch-TFT-HamClock/readme.md

 - **I don’t see the portal `HB9IIUSetup`** — Power cycle; ensure the board isn’t already configured to join your Wi-Fi.
 - **`hamclock.local` doesn’t resolve** — Try the device’s IP from your router; ensure mDNS is supported on your OS/network.
 - **Blank/garbled display** — Reconfirm your **TFT_eSPI** configuration (pins, controller type).
-- **Weather not showing** — Check network connectivity and the position set on the main page.
+- **Weather not showing** — Check network connectivity and the position set on the General page.
 - **No DX spots** — Check the callsign on the DX Cluster page; the serial log echoes the first lines of each cluster session.

 ---